Rebirth (Futurama)

 "Rebirth" directly follows the ending of the final Futurama film Into the Wild Green Yonder, in which the entire crew enter a wormhole.
 The episode is the first to feature the opening sequence in high definition format.
 It was also the first to feature the remix version of the theme playing in the end credits.
 The episode begins with the Planet Express ship crash landing on Earth, killing many of the main characters.
 Professor Farnsworth, who survived the crash, revives the others using a "birth machine".
 However, a complication with Leela's rebirth results in her remaining in an irreversible coma.
 Out of loneliness and despair, Fry creates a robotic version of Leela, containing her memories, and they attempt to resume their relationship.
 The episode received positive reviews from critics.

 Plot

-The episode opens with Fry walking into Professor Farnsworth's laboratory, asking why he is covered in severe burns.
-The Professor explains that when the crew entered a wormhole at the end of Into the Wild Green Yonder, they emerged near Earth.
-Zapp Brannigan also emerged from the wormhole aboard the Nimbus flagship and damaged the Planet Express Ship, causing both ships to crash.
-Having survived the crash, the Professor revives everyone killed in the crash using a "birth machine" filled with stem cells by placing their remains inside of it.
+The episode opens with Fry walking into Professor Farnsworth's laboratory, asking why he (Fry) is covered in severe burns.
+The Professor explains that when the crew entered a wormhole to escape Zapp Brannigan and his Nimbus flagship, they emerged near Earth, but Zapp damaged the Planet Express ship, causing both ships to crash.
+Having survived the crash due to his "safety sphere," the Professor revives everyone killed in the crash using a "birth machine" filled with stem cells by placing their remains inside of it.
 Leela, however, enters an irreversible coma.
 Meanwhile, Bender is reborn lacking adequate power supply to function.
 The Professor fits him with a doomsday device to power him, but it generates excess power.
 Bender is forced to party endlessly to burn off the excess energy.
 Otherwise, he will explode.